Updated: August 16, 2014

 One of my favorite places to stay when we travel to Florida is the Shades of Green, but during each visit I find the Navy is seriously underrepresented!
 Rarely do I find anyone, active duty or retired, who served in the Navy.
 The Army folks are everywhere, and good on them!
 It is time for the Navy to realize and take advantage in greater numbers.
 I can only assume our Sailors are just unaware of the opportunity, so I hope to help inform via this post.
 (Read the rest of the article…)

-This current semester, I am taking Introduction to Film.
+In October 2012, while in college, I took Introduction to Film.
 I decided to take the class only because it was in a convenient time slot, and not because I had any interest in taking the class.
 I am, however, enjoying it; for instance, we watched Quentin Tarantino’s, Reservoir Dogs — it was the first time I had ever seen the film, it was weird, but cool.
 Anyway…

 The first major paper in the class is a scene analysis.
 We could pick any movie, any scene.
 I choose the movie, Saving Private Ryan; hopefully you are able to figure which scene via my essay…